tc39/proposal-numeric-separator/README.md

 * Multiple consecutive underscore allowed, in most positions except for the start of the literal or special positions like a decimal point.
 * Only every other N digits (e.g. N = 3 for decimal literals or 4 for hexadecimal ones)

+We couldn't find good/practical evicence where (a) multiple consecutive underscores or (b) underscores before/after numbers are used constructively.

+Our strawman strategy is to start a more restrictive rule (i.e. disallow both idioms) and losen it upon later if needed rather than allowing it and worrying about backwards compatibility trying to tighten it up later.

 ## References